TylerJM27/camp-critic-mobile/README.md

 -   Learn to use animations to give visual feedback to users in response to a gesture

+COMMIT - Persist Redux Store:

+-   Set up and configure redux-persist

+-   Learn to persist the Redux store and rehydrate it when the application is reloaded

 REACT NATIVE NOTES:

 WEEK 1: